50 Top-Notch American Burger Spots You Need to Try Right Now

 If you have a deep and abiding love for history, you should definitely make your way out to El Reno, Oklahoma and get a taste of the Sooner State’s much-loved onion burger in the town where it all started.
 However, if you’re simply looking for the absolute most jaw-droppingly good burger in the state (and one that's still amply loaded with onions per local custom), head to Nic’s, (probably) wait in line, and wait for the man himself to make you one of his burger masterpieces.

-Inside this tiny, century-old railway car, you’ll hear ’90s rap music blaring through the speakers and be surrounded by both lifelong Mainers and foodies from across the country who waited in line for hours.
-That is, if you’re lucky enough to snag one of the 15 seats at the counter.
-The upgraded Greasy Spoon classics and prime location just outside the food destination of Portland have made this spot a staple—and although it may be known for breakfast fare, top-notch tuna melts, and a giant fried chicken sandwich that’s frankly hard to handle, you can’t miss the burger.
+Inside this tiny, century-old railway car, you’ll be lucky to snag one of the 15 seats at the counter.
+The upgraded Greasy Spoon classics and prime location just outside the food destination of Portland have made this spot a staple.
+Although it may be known for breakfast fare and top-notch sandwiches, you can’t miss the burger.
 The Palais Royale features two smash patties griddled to crispy perfection with cheddar cheese, pickles, iceberg lettuce, and the diner’s version of a special sauce all piled onto a bun covered (and we mean, covered) in sesame seeds.
-With all the grease you’d expect from a roadside stop and thoughtful touches like compact slices of iceberg and housemade buns—it’s the ultimate high-low burger.
+It’s the ultimate high-low burger.

 Brooklyn, New York